ChavezCheong/APL2021_DataPlus/README.md

 > - BeautifulSoup4

 ### Phase 3 - Data Visualization and Analysis
-With the scraped MEA text stored in CSV files for Massachusetts and Ohio, we will be using Logstash to transfer the data into ElasticSearch for analysis and visualization with Kibana.
+With the scraped MEA text stored in CSV files for Massachusetts and Ohio, we will be using LogStash to transfer the data into ElasticSearch for analysis and visualization with Kibana.

 > Tech Stack
 > - LogStash